JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

     c?.resumeWithException(IllegalStateException("BOO"))
 }
 ```
 which, upon running, will print the exception.
-Note, that it is printed inside the `builder` function (because of
+Note, that it is printed inside the `builder` function
-`println(result.exceptionOrNull())`).
-There are a couple of things happening here: one is inside the generated
+(because of `println(result.exceptionOrNull())`).
+There are a couple of things happening here: inside the generated state machine and inside
-state machine, and the other is inside `BaseContinuationImpl`'s `resumeWith`.
+`BaseContinuationImpl`'s `resumeWith`.

 First, we change the generated state machine.
 As explained before, the type of `$result` variable is `Int | COROUTINE_SUSPENDED |
 Result$Failue(Throwable)`, but when we resume, by convention, its type cannot be `COROUTINE_SUSPENDED`.
 Still, the type is `Int |